ydeng-group/ydeng-group.github.io/content/_newsfeed/post1.md

   - resource=cell_protocol
 ---

-We are happy to report about a research publication.
+We are excited to announce that Xinyang has been awarded with the [NSF NRT-MIDAS fellowship](https://sites.udel.edu/midas-nrt/) for a two-year period.

-Congratulations, Lab Member!
+Congratulations to Xinyang for this remarkable achievement, and we look forward to the impactful work ahead!